Fuel tanks

 -

 The ubiquitous JAZ fuel cell.
 The one on the left is their 10 gallon circle track tank, found on maybe half the Locosts in America.
 The one on the right is their 8 gallon drag race horizontal tank.
-The shells are seamless cross-linked polyethyline.
+The shells are seamless cross-linked polyethyline, and there are a large number of options (see the bottom of this page).

 The usual JAZ tanks come with a D-ring "bail handle" fuel filler.
-Our standard is the aircraft-style flush filler as shown in the photos, but we can get them with bail fillers if you prefer.
+Our usual is the aircraft-style flush filler as shown in the photos, but we can get them with D-ring fillers if you prefer...for example, MAX has a D-ring filler 'cause since it sticks up from the tank a little bit, I find it easier to get to under the streamlined bodywork.

 The 10 gallon vertical tank fits behind live axles, and will fit book frames and bigger.
-Its dimensions are 25" wide, 9" long, and 12" deep.
-It has an AN8 fuel fitting on the top right and an AN6 tip-valve vent on the top left.
-With MIL-SPEC anti-slosh foam inside (which is how you want it, I I assure you) the JAZ price is $183.95.
-We buy enough of these to give our fellow Locosters 15% off, so from us it's $156.
+Its dimensions are 25" wide, 9" long at the top (and 9-1/2" long at the bottom), and 12" deep.
+It has an AN8 fuel fitting on the top right and an AN6 tip-valve vent on the top left, and we can have them made with a fuel return line fitting.
+With MIL-SPEC anti-slosh foam inside (which is how you want it, I assure you) the JAZ price is $278.25.
+We buy enough of these to give our fellow Locosters 20% off, so from us it's $222.60.

 Unless you plan well in advance for the 10 gallon tank, it's not likely to fit in a frame with independent rear suspension, so we offer...